Equivariant, Safe and Sensitive -- Graph Networks for New Physics

+For implementing IRC safety in Energy-weighted Message Passing Network (EMPN)~\cite{Konar:2021zdg}, one defines an IRC-safe prescription for defining the graph structure.
+Once this is satisfied for any node $i$ in the graph, the message-passing operation

-where the scope-dependent factors are an analogue of $z_i=p^i_T/\sum_k p^k_T$, defined as
+where the scope-dependent factors are an analogue of $z_i$, defined as

-with $\mathcal{N}[i]$ denoting the IRC-safe local neighbourhood\footnote{It is important to note that IRC safety always demands a closed neighbourhood, where $\mathcal{N}[i]$ should always contain $i$.} of particle $i$.
-The function $\hat{\Phi}^{(l+1)}$, in general, can be any well-behaved neural network which we take to be an edge convolution network~\cite{DBLP:journals/corr/abs-1801-07829}.
-For the initial input, we use the relative coordinates in the rapidity-azimuth plane from the jet axis, $\mathbf{H}^{(0)}_i=(\Delta y_{iJ},\Delta\phi_{iJ})$.
-Given the neighbourhood condition and $\mathbf{H}^{(0)}_q=\mathbf{H}^{(0)}_r=\mathbf{H}^{(0)}_s$, Eq.~\eqref{eq:ewmp} ``conserves collinearity" of the updated features $\mathbf{H}^{(l)}_q=\mathbf{H}^{(l)}_r=\mathbf{H}^{(l)}_s$ for any $l$ when $z_q=z_r+z_s$.
-In the following discussions, we will discuss the conservation of collinearity when these conditions are satisfied.
-We will not explicitly state the additional assumptions on the energy weights and the neighbourhood.
+recursively conserves collinearity of the node features if the initial input $\mathbf{H}^{(0)}_i$ follows the same.
+For the inpuit, one can use the relative coordinates in the rapidity-azimuth plane from the jet axis, $\mathbf{H}^{(0)}_i=(\Delta y_{iJ},\Delta\phi_{iJ})$ satisfies the condition trivially.
+The function $\hat{\Phi}^{(l)}$, in general, can be any well-behaved neural network which we take to be an edge convolution network~\cite{DBLP:journals/corr/abs-1801-07829}.
 The neighbourhood $\mathcal{N}[i]$ is constructed by imposing the step function $\Theta(\Delta R_{ij}<R_0)$ for each particle $i$, $R_0$ being a parameter that determines the density of the constructed graph.
-The IRC-safe features are obtained after an energy-weighted graph readout as

-The graph features for $l>0$ can be concatenated up to the total number of such operations $L$, which is a hyperparameter.
+The graph features (by taking a graph readout as defined in Eq.~\ref{eq:irc_graph_read}) for $l>0$ can be concatenated up to the total number of such operations $L$, which is a hyperparameter.
 For classification, a downstream network takes the graph representation as an input and gives a classification score.